hazelle-limos/hazelle-limos.github.io/essays/the-rise-of-ai.md

 ### V. Challenges and Opportunities:
 Some obvious limitations are the inaccuracy in the information provided by AI and misunderstanding prompts.
 ChatGPT will sometimes go in circles when trying to help me, and I either have to restart the chat or give up on using it.
 Additionally, as a student, it can be easy to fall in the habit of relying on AI.
 It ultimately comes down to how we utilize AI--if we choose to use it as a tool, rather than an easy way out.

 As for potential opportunities, AI could be trained to handle more complex code and issues.
-Furthermore, if AI was able to recognize your learning style, it could provide additional, personalized lessons along with feedback that can help you understand concepts better.
+Furthermore, if AI was able to recognize your learning style, it could provide personalized lesson plans along with feedback that can help you understand concepts better.

 ### VI.
 Comparative Analysis:
 Traditional teaching methods in the context of software engineering education often involve lectures, textbooks, coding assignments, and projects.
 Some students may prefer self-teaching methods, while others prefer face-to-face interaction.
-I do not think AI will replace teachers and professors completely, but implementing it in lessons could keep students more engaged.
+I do not think AI will replace professors completely, but it can be difficult for students to stay engaged during lessons.
+Professors may not always be available for help either, or students may not have schedules that line up with theirs.
+With AI, you can receive help whenever you need it and have it explained in a way that makes most sense to you.

 ### VII.
 Future Considerations:
+AI should be used to enhance learning beyond the classroom, as mentioned by my previous points.
+I also appreciate how this class was more open toward the use of AI and hope it does not become discouraged in the future.
+Of course, you cannot prevent a student from full-on cheating if they choose, but that will reflect in the work they output when AI is not available for use.

+AI seems unavoidable at this point, so as long as it continues to improve and is not abused by students or instructors, it can find its place in education.

 ### VIII.
 Conclusion:
+Overall, AI has been more beneficial, rather than detrimental, to my learning.
+The transparency about AI in ICS 314 should be maintained, as students should be able to explore the tools that work best for them.
+I admit, I might have relied on it a bit more than I should have, but it taught me how to use it more consciously.
+AI is not perfect and remains controversial, but it does have potential to grow into something bigger.